djangonauts/djorm-ext-hstore/README.rst

 djorm-ext-hstore
 ================

-Hstore module of django orm extensions package (collection of third party plugins build in one unified package).
 Is the library which integrates the `hstore`_ extension of PostgreSQL into Django,

+Compatible with django: 1.4 and posible with 1.3.
+Django 1.5 and python3.2+ compatibility coming soon.

 Limitations and notes
 ---------------------